 Many factors that affect a child’s ability to learn are found outside the classroom and exist well before a child reaches school age.
 From pre-natal care to strong relationships with positive adult role models, these factors can have a significant influence on a student’s likelihood for success.

-This report highlights some of the initiatives TCCC partners have already implemented to address the social issues that impact educational outcomes for children in our community.
 By maintaining focus on both factors inside the classroom and beyond, we have the opportunity to help every child succeed.

 Extended Learning Time